wkobiela/jobScrapper/README.md

 # jobScrapper

+### JustJoinIt scrapper temporarily disabled, API is unreachable - no further information, if it will be back.

 ## Description
 Simple python project, that should make it easier to be up to date with jobs offers.
 Websites like BulldogJob, Nofluffjobs or JustJoinIt have this nasty fature - job offers that are "refreshed" are bumped to the top of the page, so it is easy to get lost of track and even apply to the same job twice.